Chronic Cough Specialist

 Subacute coughs often last between three to eight weeks.
 A subacute cough can heal on its own, but patients may want to see a doctor depending on the severity of symptoms.

-This cough lasts longer than eight weeks, and is often caused by smoking, post-nasal drip, reflux or asthma.
+This persistent cough lasts longer than eight weeks, and is often caused by smoking, post-nasal drip, reflux or asthma.
 This cough can involve multiple factors and can be tougher to diagnose.
-Lung conditions such as chronic obstructive pulmonary disease (COPD), pulmonary fibrosis, and interstitial lung diseases can also cause a chronic cough.
+Lung conditions such as chronic obstructive pulmonary disease (COPD), pulmonary fibrosis, and interstitial lung diseases can also cause a prolonged cough.

 Cough is one of the most common complaints which bring patients to see doctors, either general practitioners or specialists.
-As an ENT chronic cough specialist, we are able to ascertain the causes of chronic cough originating from the upper airway.
+As an ENT Specialist, we are able to ascertain the causes of chronic cough originating from the upper airway.
 Such causes include allergic rhinitis with post-nasal drip, sinusitis, and lesions in the throat or the back of the tongue that may irritate the patient.
-On occasion, we are also able to diagnose gastroesophageal reflux / laryngopharyngeal reflux, which can also be a cause for chronic cough.
+On occasion, we are also able to diagnose gastroesophageal reflux / laryngopharyngeal reflux, which can also be a cause for cough.

 Post-nasal drainage occurs when mucous created in the nose and sinuses drains backwards into the throat, with some of it dripping onto the vocal cords.
 One of the vocal cords’ functions is to keep liquid out of the lungs, so they respond appropriately to this drainage by trying to cough it away.
 As long as phlegm from the nose and sinuses continues to drain backwards to the vocal cords, the coughing will continue.
 The postnasal draining that causes chronic cough is usually caused by allergy or sinus issues.
 A good exam of the nose, throat, and vocal cords can usually confirm the diagnosis of post-nasal drainage as the cause of the cough.